De | En

 American Economic Review

-(Deutsch) We analyze the consequences of control on motivation in an experimental principalagent game, where the principal can control the agent by implementing a minimum performance requirement before the agent chooses a productive activity.
-Our results show that control entails hidden costs since most agents reduce their performance as a response to the principal’s controlling decision...
+We analyze the consequences of control on motivation in an experimental principalagent game, where the principal can control the agent by implementing a minimum performance requirement before the agent chooses a productive activity.
+Our results show that control entails hidden...

 Late 20th century persistence and decline of the female homemaker in Germany and the United States